OUR COFFEE GROWERS

 diligent and meticulous, quality organic growing.

-The air gets pretty thin at 1,500 meters.
+The air gets pretty thin at 4,900 feet.
 This allows for coffee cherries to develop slowly.

 This lengthy maturation in return makes our coffees less acidic and milder than their Central American cousins.